 Archer-Bull Architectural Design Award

 The Economic and Community Development Commission of the Town of Bel Air annually presents the Archer-Bull Award for architectural and design excellence, named after prominent 19th century Bel Air architect George Archer and master builder Jacob Bull.
 In order to be eligible, projects must have undergone exterior façade work within the past five years and can include individual buildings, buildings in strip centers and infill spaces.
-An independent architect reviews the eligible projects and selects a winner based on uniqueness of design, materials, compatibility to surrounding structures and overall visual appeal.
+An independent architect reviews the eligible projects and makes a recommendation based on uniqueness of design, materials, compatibility to surrounding structures and overall visual appeal.
+Following an architectural review, community and/or economic impact of the project may also be taken into consideration.
 Winners are announced at the annual awards ceremony.

 2019 - Streett Hopkins Real Estate